 After completing the Master’s Degree Programme in Photonics Technologies, students will:

-- have solid overall knowledge of photonics and be able to understand the role of photonics in current and future societal challenges,
+Have a solid overall knowledge of photonics and be able to understand the role of photonics in current and future societal challenges.

 The compulsory basic studies of the master’s programme provide an introduction to the field of photonics and allow students to acquire prerequisite knowledge for pursuing more advanced studies.
 The module also provides you with other necessary skills, such as the basics of the Finnish language and guidance for thesis writing.
 The specialisation areas available in the programme provide in-depth knowledge of photonics from different perspectives in two focus areas, Photonic Materials and Ultrafast Photonics and Lasers.

 Hands-on laboratory assignments, where theoretical knowledge is put into practice, are an important aspect of the programme and develop both your research and engineering skills and prepare you to pursue a career in academia or industry.
 The programme also includes frequent interactions with industry and regular seminars on newly emerging research areas and technologies.